 Above all, she is again breathtakingly beautiful, turning heads wherever the wind takes her.
 Her graceful sheerline and long overhangs accentuate her grace while her waterline length of 42 meters and narrow beam are a promise of unmatched speed under sail.
 Her spars tower some 45 meters above the waterline and support a staggering sail area of 1750 msq, more than two and a half times that of the already awesome J-Class yachts.

-Atlantic has been for sale ever since her build and in late 2013 was ‘chartered’ for a number of years.
+Atlantic has been for sale ever since her build and in late 2013 was ‘chartered’ for a number of years by a Greek shipping tycoon.
 With previous Mariquita Captain Jim Thom at the helm Atlantic left for the Caribbean for a round-the-world trip.

 |Type of Boat:|